The Complete Travelers Guide to Tayrona National Park (2024)

 *Speaking of insurance.
 It’s a good idea to get it for your entire trip to Colombia, not just the mandatory insurance to enter the park.
 The company I used for my trip around the world, along with many of my friends is Insured Nomads.
 While there are other older companies that provide travel insurance, this is a new company with a great app, website, a great support team, and an easy claim submission process.
 I have no affiliation with them other than I have personally used them and think it is a great product.

-FAQ: Final Tips for Visiting Tayrona National Park
+Final Tips for Visiting Tayrona National Park

 There’s only so much you can do to prepare for a trip to Parque Tayrona.
 Part of the fun is embracing what comes your way, without planning every detail.
 That said, here are a few final tips for you before you embark on your journey: